kdoore/CS2335-Gitbook/project-2-create-new-scene-and-state.md

 ```

-###Add A Button to the BeginScene to the new Scene.
+###Add A Button in BeginScene to go to the new Scene.
 Now you must add buttons to other scenes, and code to other state scripts so you can get to this new scene.

 To add a Button to the BeginScene, select: GameObject > UI > Button.
 Name this button so that it corresponds to the task it will be used for.
 For example, we can call it: SomeSceneButton